 Wouldn’t you love to be able to change the fabric on your lampshades at a whim?
-I’ll show you how to recover a lampshade with a slipcover so you can do just that!
+Read on for a budget friendly decorating idea to refresh your home.
+We’ll show you how to recover a lampshade with a slipcover so you can do just that!

 But first, a warm welcome to the Creative Craft Blog Hop.
 If you are coming over from my friend Jenna at The Painted Apron, I’m thrilled to have you join us!
 At the bottom of this post, I’ll be directing you to the next stop on this venture.
 But don’t forget to check out the other stops too.
 There’s a creative group of 16 other bloggers with inspiring Summer ideas: be sure to drop back in throughout the week to visit them all!

 This menorah DIY is the second part or our shot glass upcycle.
 If you’re anything like me, you love the look of a real flame!
 A few years ago I discovered the beauty of oil burning candles.
-I previously posted a project on how to upcycle shot glasses for oil burning candles but I’ve since taken oil burning wicks to the next level!
+I previously posted a project on this shot glasses diy for oil burning candles but we’ve since taken oil burning wicks to the next level!

 Up until now, oil candle wick options haven’t been overly sustainable.
 Sure it’s convenient to buy floating wicks, but you end up throwing away the metal tabs or cork disk.
 Continue reading